-202 PERSONNEL PRACTICES 3 credits Prerequisite: 2420:103 or permission.
-Provides information necessary to attract, retain and motivate employees.
-Includes staffing, human resources development, compensation plans, labor and management relations, appraisal systems and career planning.
+Prerequisite: 2420:103 or permission.
+Provides students with an overview of human resource management functions.
+Includes planning, EEO/AA, selection, development, legal environment, compensation, labor relations, appraisal systems, and career planning.

-211 BASIC ACCOUNTING I Accounting for sole proprietorships and partnerships.
-Service and merchandising concerns.
-Journals, ledgers, work sheets and financial statements.
-Includes handling of cash, accounts receivable, notes, inventories, plant and equipment and payroll.
+211 BASIC ACCOUNTING I

+Accounting for sole proprietorships operating as service and merchandising concerns.
+Includes handling of cash, account receivable, inventories, plant/ equipment, and payroll.

-BASIC ACCOUNTING II 212 Prerequisite: 2420:211.
-Study of accounting principles as applied to corporate form of business and of manufacturing accounting for job order and process costing, budgeting and standard costs.
+212 BASIC ACCOUNTING II

+Prerequisite: 2420:211.
+A study of accounting as it applies to partnership and corporate form of business.
+Includes stocks, bonds, cash flows, and financial statement analysis.

+213 ESSENTIALS OF MANAGEMENT ACCOUNTING

-213 BASIC ACCOUNTING III 3 credits Prerequisite: 2420:212.
-Study of information needs of management.
-Emphasis on the interpretation and use of accounting data by management in planning and controlling business activities.
+Prerequisite: 2420:211.
+Study of the interpretation and use of accounting data by management in decision making and the planning and controlling of business activities.

-214 ESSENTIALS OF INTERMEDIATE ACCOUNTING Prerequisite: 2420:212.
+214 ESSENTIALS OF INTERMEDIATE ACCOUNTING

+Prerequisite: 2420:212.
 Study of development of financial accounting theory and its application to problems of financial statement generation, account valuation, analysis of working capital and determination of net income.

-216 SURVEY OF COST ACCOUNTING 3 credits Prerequisite: 2420:212.
+216 SURVEY OF COST ACCOUNTING

+Prerequisite: 2420:212.
 Provides student with conceptual understanding of how accounting information is developed and used for product costing, decision making, and managerial planning and control.